 Finally, majors in the department develop close relationships with departmental faculty not only through their academic work, but also at picnics and other special events.

 Off-campus opportunities for majors

-Many Carleton mathematics students participate in summer research programs (REU's), internships (for instance, at the Mayo Clinic in Rochester, Minnesota) or other enrichment programs (Carleton's Summer Mathematics Program for Women, George Washington University's Summer Program for Women).
+Many Carleton mathematics and mathematics/statistics students participate in summer research programs (REU's), internships (for instance, at the Mayo Clinic in Rochester, Minnesota) or other enrichment programs (Carleton's Summer Mathematics Program for Women, George Washington University's Summer Program for Women).
 In addition, many students spend a term in Hungary on the Budapest Semester in Mathematics program.

 Mathematics for non-majors

 Since mathematics plays such a key role in the physical, biological, and social sciences, Calculus I, Calculus II, and Calculus III are all useful to students who plan careers in these areas.
 Diagnostic examinations are available during New Student Week to assist students in deciding at which level they should enter the calculus sequence.
 The department offers a course, Calculus with Review, for those students who require extra preparation.